zaphosting/docs/docs/starbound-troubleshooting-common-issues.md

 ---
 id: starbound-troubleshooting-common-issues
 title: "Starbound: Common issues"
-description: "Information on how to resolve common issues on a Starbound server from ZAP-Hosting"
+description: "Discover how to troubleshoot and resolve common Starbound server issues to ensure smooth gameplay and a stable gaming environment → Learn more now"
 sidebar_label: Common issues
 services:
   - gameserver-starbound